 Let’s take Etsy as our example.
 An awesome product photo can make a potential buyer stop in their tracks while scrolling through similar items and make them want to click.
 An amazing photo provides the hook – it catches the potential buyer’s interest and they may well decide to click through to find out more about the item in the seller’s Etsy shop – and then buy it.

-Just take a look at some of the trending items on Etsy right now.
+Just take a look at some of the trending items on Etsy.
 Most of the photos displayed are great shots which naturally catch the viewer’s eye.
 The mediocre photographs that are just ok have less chance of getting spotlighted in this way.

 So how can you photograph your jewelry to show it off in the best way, every time?
 Well, a good digital camera is the first thing you’ll need.
 Once you have one of those, there are some tips and tricks you can use to create amazing photographs, which in turn will really help you to sell your jewelry online.
 Here are a few below.